enzolovesbacon/ftrace/README.txt

 [-p] This option is used to attach to an existing process ID.

+[-s] This option will show strings as they are passed through functions (As best it knows how)

+[-e] This will show certain ELF info such as symbols, and lists the shared library deps.

 ftrace -p <pid>

 [-t] Type detection will guess what pointer type a function argument is, if it is a pointer.